What is Reverb? The Reverb Resource for Audio Engineers of All Levels

-Hall: reverb resulting from the unique physical characteristics of concert halls, which are typically large spaces acoustically designed for a long, smooth decay.
+Hall reverb results from the unique physical characteristics of concert halls, which are typically large spaces acoustically designed for a long, smooth decay.

-Room: reverb resulting from the unique physical characteristics of rooms such as studios or living rooms, which are typically smaller than halls and are designed for shorter decay times.
+Room reverb results from the unique physical characteristics of smaller rooms like studios or living rooms, typically with shorter decay times and closer reflections.

-Chamber: reverb resulting from the unique physical characteristics of reverb chambers, which are reflective spaces such as a corridor or stairwell designed to house a speaker and microphone configuration for triggering and recording the reverb.
+Chamber reverb results from the unique physical characteristics of reverb chambers, which are reflective spaces such as corridors or stairwells designed to house a speaker and microphone configuration for triggering and recording the reverb.